-The Consumer Data Standards program is being supported by four open work streams, sharing feedback and progress with the broader Australian and international community:
+The Consumer Data Standards program is being supported by various open work streams, sharing feedback and progress with the broader Australian and international community:

 - API Standards: drafting and validating API standards being developed.
 You can sign up for updates from the API Standards work stream here.

 - Information Security: defining the information security profile supporting API standards, and authorisation and authentication flows.
 Sign up for updates from the information security work stream here.

 - Engineering: will focus on delivering usable software components (Reference Implementations) and system artefacts (sandbox).
 Sign up for updates from the engineering work stream here.